tommynordli/react-native-transformable-image/README.md

 Written in pure JS, this component should be one of the most easy to use component among all the zoomable, scrollable PhotoView alike views on react-native.

+## About this fork
+I want images to be scaled up to take up the full view, so I need to be able to set defaultScale and minScale.

 ## Install

  `npm install --save react-native-transformable-image@latest`